 Education and buy-in.

-Gaining leadership buy-in for your new program is a crucial piece of the puzzle.
+Gaining leadership buy-in for your new recognition and sales incentive program is a crucial piece of the puzzle.
 The key is to understand what is important to them, what they need for their teams and include them in the process.

-Setting clear criteria from the beginning on what you do not want people to miss out on and what you want people to get from Kick Off is a great place to start.
-The education piece comes with sharing how this alternative will live up to the standard of club.
+Setting clear criteria from the beginning on what you do not want people to miss out on and what you want people to get from sales kick off is a great place to start.
+The education piece comes with sharing how this alternative will live up to the standard of a President's Club.
 The buy-in comes with establishing that health and safety is top of mind.

 Make the switch to individual experiences in 2021.